chrislit/abydos/FAQ.rst

 Q. Why is the library licensed under GPL3+?
 Can you change the license to BSD/MIT/other?

+A. GPL3 is the only license compatible with all of the various parts of Abydos that have been ported to Python from other languages.
+For example, the Beider-Morse Phonetic Matching algorithm implementation included in Abydos was ported from their reference implementation in PHP, which is itself licensed under GPL3.

+   Accordingly, it's not possible to change to a different license without removing parts of the library.
+However, if you have a need for a specific part of the library and can't use GPL3+ code, contact us and we may be able to provide it separately or can give guidance on its underlying licensing status.

 Q. What is the purpose of this library?

+A.

 Q. Can you add this new feature?

+A. Maybe.
+Open an issue at https://github.com/chrislit/abydos/issues and propose your new feature.

 Q. Can I contribute to the project?

+A. Absolutely.
+You can take on an unclaimed issue, report bugs, add new classes, or whatever piques your interest.
+You are welcome to open an issue at https://github.com/chrislit/abydos/issues proposing what you'd like to work on, or you can submit a pull request if you have something ready to contribute to the repository.

 Q. Will you add Metaphone 3?